 3. What Delivers the Most Value

-For example, if your clients tend to make ongoing requests and expect constant updates and changes, then an iterative methodology with short cycles will provide more value.
+Ask yourself what delivers the most value to the client (or the stakeholder, or the end-user).
+For example, if clients tend to make ongoing requests and expect constant updates and changes, then an iterative methodology with short cycles will provide more value.

 4. Alignment with Organizational Goals

+Use the project goals or project objectives you’ve already created as a team or organization to guide your selection of a project methodology.
 Clearly, your methods should be a means to achieve your goals—the best method is the one that guides you towards your strategic objectives most directly with the greatest gains and least negative impact.

 5. Alignment with Organizational and Team Values

 Do a deep dive into your values.
 Team members are responsible for implementing the methodology you choose—don’t forget these team members are people with habits, opinions, and values.
 Use the ways your stakeholders think, relate, and work to build out a methodology that’s a natural fit.

 The list of project management methodologies above is by no means an exhaustive list—these are simply the most common methodologies in the agency PM world.
 Additional project management approaches include: